zamazan4ik/awesome-pgo/article/article.md

 * Andrew Pinski - an active GCC developer, [gave](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) me many answers about PGO details in GCC.
 * Michael Pratt aka [prattmic](https://github.com/prattmic) - a PGO expert in Go.
 I guess in almost any material about PGO in Go you can find his name.

-Additionally, I recommend you [joining](https://discord.gg/xS7Z362) LLVM Discord server.
+Additionally, I recommend you [joining](https://discord.gg/xS7Z362) the LLVM Discord server.
 It has many kind and clever people who can help you with your questions regarding LTO, PGO, PLO and other compiler-like fancy stuff.
 There is a dedicated channel for BOLT too.

 Another awesome place to ask questions - compiler communities.
 Here are some examples: